How to Set Up a U.S. Business

 A business account that fits your unique needs can empower your business, complement the way you interact with customers and vendors, and allow you to stay legally compliant and protected.

-Some key factors to review before choosing a bank account include rewards, access to online services, the convenience of making deposits, and the ability to earn interest rates on your deposits.
-You should keep separate bank accounts for personal and business use.
-Separate business and personal bank accounts can sometimes be required by the state.
+Some key factors to review before choosing a banking service include rewards, access to online services, the convenience of making deposits, and the ability to earn interest rates on your deposits.
+You should keep separate accounts for personal and business use.
+Separate business and personal accounts can sometimes be required by the state.

 9. Build a website and design a company logo